fvancesco/acmmm2016/README.md

 ## Citation

-All these materials are freely available under [Creative Commons CC BY 3.0](https://creativecommons.org/licenses/by/3.0/), using the reference below for attribution.
+The provided models are freely available under [Creative Commons CC BY 3.0](https://creativecommons.org/licenses/by/3.0/), using the reference below for attribution.

 ```bash
 @inproceedings{barbieri2016cosmopolitan,